braydonnugent/Project1_Group4/README.md

 The objective of this analysis is to investigate whether specific professions exhibit an inclination for early retirement and what factors influence it.
 By examining retirement age data across various professions, we aim to identify any patterns, trends that suggest a correlation between a person's occupation and the age at which they retire.
 This analysis seeks to provide insights into the retirement landscape across different professions and contribute to a better understanding of retirement patterns in the workforce.
 #Data Source
 https://www.abs.gov.au/statistics/labour/employment-and-unemployment/retirement-and-retirement-intentions-australia/2020-21#data-downloads

+Tables used to answer question from link
+Question 1:
+Question 2: Table 3 - 'Characteristics of Retirees'
+Question 3:

  ## prerequisites